Senyeah/APIEngine/README.md

 The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
 For security, this file has permissions `r--------` (0400).
 When pushing your API to a server, always ensure the permission of this file has not changed.

-Upon project creation, PHP source files are automatically created which contain classes corresponding to what you defined inside your endpoint definition file.
+Upon project creation, PHP source files and corresponding directories are automatically created which contain classes corresponding to what you defined inside your endpoint definition file.

 ## Endpoint Definition Syntax